-- 1.3.1 The structure of this AMR has been revised from previous years, with the aim of making the document more concise and easy to read.
-Part 2 of the AMR has been split into 5 sections, each covering one of the 5 key tasks listed above. - 1.3.2 Four types of indicators have been used within the AMR as follows: - Contextual Indicators set by the local authority to provide a baseline position of the wider social, environmental and economic circumstances of the plan area.
+- 1.3.1 Part 2 of the AMR is split into 5 sections, each covering one of the 5 key tasks listed above. - 1.3.2 Four types of indicators are used within the AMR as follows: - Contextual Indicators set by the local authority to provide a baseline position of the wider social, environmental and economic circumstances of the plan area.
 These help to provide a backdrop against which to consider the effects of policies and inform the interpretation of Output and Significant Effect Indicators.
 The Council's Sustainability Appraisal and Strategic Environmental Assessment Scoping Report has been used to inform the choice of Contextual Indicators.

 The Good Practice Guide recommends that authorities undertake a review of contextual indicators every five years, as this should be sufficient time for policies to have begun to take effect.
-However, as the Council does not currently have any adopted Local Development Framework policies, the contextual indicators reported in the 2008-09 AMR are the same as previous years.
-The contextual indicators will be reviewed once the Council's Core Strategy has been adopted (estimated 2012) to reflect the monitoring needs of that document.
+However, as the Council does not currently have any adopted Local Development Framework policies, the contextual indicators reported in the 2009-10 AMR are the same as previous years.
+The contextual indicators will be reviewed once the Council's Core Strategy has been adopted to reflect the monitoring needs of that document.

-- Core Output Indicators -first set out by the former Office of the Deputy Prime Minister (ODPM), now Communities and Local Government (CLG), in 2005.
+Core Output Indicators -first set out by the former Office of the Deputy Prime Minister (ODPM), now Communities and Local Government (CLG), in 2005.
 An updated set of indicators was published in July 2008.
-They are reported in both the regional and local AMR's - Local Output Indicators set by the Local Authority to report on locally significant issues that are not covered by the Core Output Indicators.
-As with previous AMR's the Local Indicators monitored for 2008-09 continue to be
+They are reported in both the regional and local AMR's

-- based on saved policies within the adopted Craven District Council (outside the Yorkshire Dales National Park) Local Plan. - Significant Effects Indicators set by the Local Authority and identified through the Sustainability Appraisal of LDDs to assess the significant social, environmental and economic effects of policies.
-These will be introduced to the AMR once the Council has adopted LDDs in place. - 1.3.3 The Core and Local Output Indictors have been grouped into themes rather than reporting them separately as was done in previous AMRs.
+- Local Output Indicators set by the Local Authority to report on locally significant issues that are not covered by the Core Output Indicators.
+As with previous AMR's the Local Indicators monitored for 2009-10 continue to be based on saved policies within the adopted Craven District Council (outside the Yorkshire Dales National Park) Local Plan. - Significant Effects Indicators set by the Local Authority and identified through the Sustainability Appraisal of LDDs to assess the significant social, environmental and economic effects of policies.
+These will be introduced to the AMR once the Council has adopted LDDs in place. - 1.3.3 The Core and Local Output Indictors have been grouped by theme.
 The reporting of indicators is covered under Task 2 "Assess extent to which policies in Local Development Documents are being implemented".
 A full list of indicators is included at Appendix A.